karensifa21/Project1/README.md

 I want to make changes because it´s fun
 I made this change because it is very important to learn on Github :)
 I want to make the change because I have to :)
+I want to make a change because that is how I learn